 - In a small saucepan, bring the water, sugar, and cinnamon to a boil over high heat.
 Remove the pan from the heat and stir in the bourbon, vanilla, and butter.
 Return the pan to low heat and simmer until the butter melts.
 Remove and discard the cinnamon pieces.
 Spoon the sauce over the peaches.

 - Roast the peaches for 10 minutes, then remove the dish from the oven and brush the peaches with syrup from the bottom of the dish.
 Return the dish to the oven and roast until the peaches are just tender enough to pierce with a fork, about 25 minutes more.
 Let cool for at least 15 minutes before serving.
 Serve one peach per person, with some syrup spooned over the top.
-Serve with a dollop of Greek yogurt or crème fraîche or a scoop of caramel ice cream, if desired.
+Serve the roasted peaches with a dollop of Greek yogurt or crème fraîche or a scoop of caramel ice cream, if desired.
 Sprinkle a two-finger pinch of the salt over each serving.